esp8266/Arduino/libraries/ESP8266WiFiMesh/README.md

 }
 ```

 Please note that having an AP active is required when receiving broadcasts with FloodingMesh and EspnowMeshBackend (transmitting broadcasts work even when the AP is off).
-Regular `attemptTransmission` will work with AP turned off if the recipient STA MAC is already known (then you can set WiFi mode to any mode you like, apart from `WIFI_OFF`).
+The regular `attemptTransmission` method will transmit even to nodes that have their AP turned off if the recipient STA MAC is already known (then you can set WiFi mode to any mode you like, apart from `WIFI_OFF`).

 When an AP is required, AP+STA mode is used in the ESP-NOW backend to keep compatibility with the TCP/IP backend (both backends can be used at the same time).
 The reason AP+STA mode is used in the TCP/IP backend can be found in TcpIpMeshBackend.cpp : "Unlike WiFi.mode(WIFI_AP);, WiFi.mode(WIFI_AP_STA); allows us to stay connected to the AP we connected to in STA mode, at the same time as we can receive connections from other stations."
 Also, AP+STA mode allows encrypted ESP-NOW connections to recover from failure in some cases.